-Caroline Surman started working with the Making and Knowing Project in January 2017.
+Caroline Surman serves as the Project Assistant with the Making and Knowing Project and the Center for Science and Society.
 She studied Anthropology with a minor in Environmental Science at Barnard College (class of 2016).
 In 2014, Caroline completed an anthropological study of craftsmen in New York City, focusing on the role of gender, class, and education in the art vs. craft dichotomy.
+She has also conducted qualitative and quantitative research in Denmark, Sweden, and Turkey.
 From 2013-2016, she served as a Student Coordinator with the Barnard Clay Collective, a student-run fully-functioning ceramic studio open to the Columbia community where she focused on administrative management and assisted in teaching ceramic techniques.

 Emre Tetik (2016-), Computer Science, Columbia College

 Sharan Suryanarayanan (2016), Computer Science, School of Engineering and Applied Sciences ’16